-Nancy Tingey founded Painting with Parkinsons in 1994 to combine her role as a community artist and art curator with caring for her husband Bob who had been diagnosed with Parkinson's in 1987 at the age of 46.
+Nancy Tingey founded the Tingey Painting with Parkinsons program Nancy Tingey 2016 in 1994 to combine her role as a community artist and art curator with caring for her husband Bob who had been diagnosed with Parkinson's in 1987 at the age of 46.

 In 1995 she was awarded a Churchill Fellowship to study art as a therapy for Parkinson's and travelled to Italy, Switzerland, Holland, England, Scotland, Canada and USA.

-During the next 4 years through lectures, publications, television and radio Painting with Parkinsons groups were established in Adelaide, Hobart and Melbourne.
+During the following 4 years through lectures, publications, television and radio groups using the Tingey Painting with Parkinsons program Nancy Tingey 2016 were established in Adelaide, Hobart and Melbourne.
 Twenty exhibitions were curated in Canberra, three travelling to Perth, Hobart and New Zealand.
 The brief was extended to include sculpture, silk-painting, printmaking, yoga, T'ai Chi and sound and music therapy.
 Nancy's role and achievements in developing art therapy for Parkinson's is shown by the following sequence of events:

 Nancy Tingey 2017

 This full colour 100+ page book records the first 23 years of the innovative program Tingey Painting with Parkinsons program Nancy Tingey 2016 devised and coordinated in Canberra, Australia, by artist Nancy Tingey.
 The program was developed with the help of a 1996 Churchill Fellowship researching art as a therapy for Parkinson’s.